demisto/content/Packs/Cognni/Integrations/Cognni/README.md

 based on contextual factors, and automatically compile insights to investigate how incidents occur.
 This intelligence provides the details you need to remediate incidents, fast enough to make a difference.

+This integration was integrated and tested with version 1.0 of Cognni
 ## Configure Cognni on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.